Chelxen/chelxen.github.io/_pages/about.md

 I am currently a PhD student with the Department of Electrical and Computer Engineering at University of Massachussets, Lowell.

 I received my master’s degree from Hong Kong Polytechnic University, where I was advised by [Prof. Kenneth Lam](https://www.eie.polyu.edu.hk/~enkmlam/).
-My research there focused on deep learning methods for low-light image enhancement.
+My research there focused on Deep Learning Mmethods for Low-Light Image Enhancement.
+I also work with [Prof.Kewen Xia](https://eweb.hebut.edu.cn/FacultySchools/SOEAIE/DS7/d5147b122e5c48a0ac195a950084a521.htm) on Intelligence Optimization Algorithm closly.

 At UMass Lowell, I am working under the supervision of [Prof. Hengyong Yu](https://sites.uml.edu/hengyong-yu/) <a href='https://scholar.google.com/citations?user=wQcl7k8AAAAJ'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url={{ url | url_encode }}&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> on solving inverse problems in medical imaging, with a focus on Computed Tomography (CT) reconstruction.
 Our work is supported by the NIH-NIBIB and my research involves developing diffusion-based generative models and physics-informed frameworks to enhance image quality from sparse or limited-angle measurements.
 I am particularly interested in integrating generated content techniques with domain-specific priors to achieve high-fidelity and interpretable reconstructions in clinical applications.